-While a number of regulators around the globe are issuing warnings against intrusive advertising strategies that reference the pandemic, the Dutch are ratcheting up the fines.
-Kanspelautoriteit (KSA), the Dutch gambling regulator, has announced an increase in the fine that will be levied if advertising restrictions are broken by using COVID-19-related marketing.
-The minimum fine for using the novel coronavirus in an advertisement will be €250,000, (€50,000 higher than the usual fine for advertising infractions) and could rise depending on the content of the advertisement.
+While a number of regulators around the globe are issuing warnings against intrusive advertising strategies that reference the crisis, the Dutch are ratcheting up the fines.
+Kanspelautoriteit (KSA), the Dutch gambling regulator, has announced an increase in the fine that will be levied if advertising restrictions are broken by using crisis-related marketing.
+The minimum fine for using the novel crisis in an advertisement will be €250,000, (€50,000 higher than the usual fine for advertising infractions) and could rise depending on the content of the advertisement.

 The UK: the carrot and the stick

 Members of the UK’s Betting and Gaming Council (BGC), which include 90% of betting and gambling businesses in the UK, will be receiving aid from the UK government in order to keep paying their employees, and will also be included in a business tax holiday.
 At first, the casino and sports betting industry had been excluded from the government’s bailout measures for the leisure industry.
 The reversal will help gambling firms to survive the crisis, and is being warmly welcomed by the BGC.
 Coincidentally, at the same time, a group of MPs has requested the BGC implement a £50 daily limit on betting in order to curb a potential rise in problem gambling.